Contractor Management

 5. Freelancer.com

 Freelancer.com offers a competitive bidding system that often results in lower rates, particularly for businesses with tighter budgets.
-You post a project and receive competitive bids within minutes.
-The platform's contest feature lets contractors submit work before you pay, which is useful for creative projects where you want to evaluate quality upfront.
-Over 50 million registered users span IT, marketing, writing, and engineering.
+You post a project and receive bids quickly.
+The contest feature lets contractors submit work before you pay, which is useful for creative projects.
+Millions of registered users span IT, marketing, writing, and engineering.

 Best for: Companies seeking lower rates or entry-level talent across a wide range of categories.